Everything you Need to Go Solar on your Boat/Houseboat

 When you are going to set up solar the first thing to look at is which panels you like and how many panels you need to provide enough power.
 From the people I have surveyed the average houseboat owner will want 1,000 to 1,500 watts of electricity produced.
 Of course that can vary greatly depending on how “off grid” you are wanting to live or if having a TV, computer, cell phone, air conditioner, etc. are all requirements for you.
 Remember the more things you have plugged in the more panels you will need.

-Related Post 5 Things To Do On A Houseboat
+Related Post What To Wear On A Houseboat

 Assuming that you purchase 300w panels the average houseboat owner will need 4-5 panels to cover their usage and have a little extra electricity stored to cover their overnight needs.
 If you have room for larger panels or more panels it isn’t a bad idea to have extra.
 Each 300w panel will run you $300-$400 so an extra panel isn’t too much extra cost if you have the space available to mount it.